-- (800) 936-6899 - https://macmillan.force.com/macmillanlearning/s/achieve
+- (800) 936-6899 - https://macmillan.force.com/macmillanlearning/s/achieve you find that you are having difficulty emotionally or academically, there is substantial support available.
+See "A Self Help Guide for Students" or contact on of the following services:

 B. University Support Services